 Protecting children from the sun’s UV radiation, and teaching them life-long sun-safe habits, will allow them to safely take advantage of everything the outdoors has to offer.

 Here are the top five misconceptions about sun-safe play

-Take our course Sun Safety to learn more!
-After taking this 2 clock-hour Care Course, you will be able to identify key facts about the intensity of UV radiation from the Sun, describe the dangers and benefits of sunlight, choose strategies to protect yourself and children from the harmful effects of the Sun, and explain how to develop a successful sun safety policy and program.
+Take our course Sun Safety!
+In this 2 clock-hour Care Course, you will learn key facts about the intensity of UV radiation from the sun and the dangers and benefits of sunlight.
+The course teaches strategies that will help protect yourself and children from the harmful effects of the sun and how to develop a successful sun safety policy and program.

 Looking for more interesting early childhood topics?
-Check out our recent blog on reducing stress for children in child care.
-Learn how to use meditation, yoga, and mindfulness are excellent ways to help children relax and de-stress.
+Check out our blog on reducing stress for children in child care.
+Learn how to use meditation, yoga, and mindfulness to help children relax and de-stress.

-Please let us know how we can be of additional assistance!
+Please contact us and let us know how we can be of additional assistance!
 Call us at 1–800-685‑7610, Monday- Friday, 9–5 ET, or email us days, evenings and weekends: info@CareCourses.com.
 We’re here to help!